B2B Lead Generation Glossary

 Account-Based Marketing is a strategic approach where marketing and sales teams collaborate to target specific high-value accounts with personalized campaigns in B2B tech and SaaS environments.

-ABM flips traditional lead generation by focusing resources on fewer, higher-value prospects rather than casting a wide net.
-You identify target accounts first, then create personalized content and campaigns for each account.
-Sales accepts these leads more readily because they're pre-qualified at the account level.
+ABM flips traditional lead generation.
+Rather than casting a wide net, it focuses resources on fewer, higher-value prospects, which changes everything about how campaigns are built and measured.
+Target accounts come first, then personalized content and campaigns get built around each one.
+Sales accepts these leads more readily because they arrive pre-qualified at the account level.
 The Starr Conspiracy's work with B2B tech teams shows ABM requires consistent execution over six to twelve months before measurable pipeline impact occurs.

 Related Terms: